Internships at New Books in German

 How to Apply

-To apply, please send a CV (no more than two pages) and a cover letter that outlines:
+Please send a CV (of no more than two pages, please) and a cover letter that outlines:

-How your skills and experience match the qualifications listed above.
+• How your skills and experience match the criteria listed under “What We Ask For”

 Submission Instructions: